A NSW Government website

 Footpaths and roads

-If you are unsure if council approval is needed for the use of the land, please contact your local council.
+If you are unsure if council approval is needed for the use of the land, contact your local council.

 Liquor licence